cadentcom/pico-wp-block-theme/readme.txt

 == Copyright ==

-Pico wp block WordPress Theme, (C) 2024 Cadent technologies corp Pico wp block is distributed under the terms of the GNU GPL.
+Pico wp block WordPress Theme, (C) 2024 Cadent technologies corp Pico wp block theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by